 Most of the job search process may now be done online.
 This makes things easier, but it also made competition tougher.
 With the sheer volume of applications that employers get online, it pays to be smart in your job search using the internet in order to stand out.
 Here are a few suggestions to help you make the best of online tools.

-Make a complete profile
+Make a complete and compelling profile

 Explore social networking sites